stasiselectronics/KiCAD-Project-Template/_docs/board/assembly.md

 | Required  |  |
 |:---:|:-|
 | **Soldering Iron** | If you have a soldering iron with a fine tip, that is preferred, however you can make do with a moderately sized tip.
-If it's too big you might find difficulty with soldeing the surface mount components.
+If it's too big you might find difficulty with soldering the surface mount components.
 I keep mine at 410 deg C for ROHS solder.
 | **Solder** | Make sure to have a solder that is thin enough.
 It should be less than 0.5 mm, with 0.3 mm being ideal.
 Too large and you'll find it too easy to add too much.
 Large solder is useful for the through hole components.
 | **Fine Tip Tweezers** | SMD parts are small, make sure you have something that can pick them up and move them around.
 A second pair can help make fine adjustments to SMD placements.
 | **Flux** | Rosin based flux will help make sure all your solder joints are strong and hassle free.